PacoVu/havenondemand-python-v2.0/README.md

 *Parameter:*
 * jobID: the job ID returned from an Haven OnDemand API upon an asynchronous call.
 * callback: the name of a callback function, which the HODClient will call back and pass the response from server.
+* callback: the name of a callback function, which the HODClient will call back and pass the response from server.
+If callback is obmitted or is None, this function will return a response.
 * \*\*kwargs (optional): a dictionary that holds any custom paramters.
 The parameter \*\*kwargs will be sent back thru the provided callback function.

 *Response:*
-* Response from the server will be returned via the provided callback function
+* If callback function is provided, the response from the server will be returned via the provided callback function
+* If the callback is omitted or is None, the response from the server will be returned from this function.
+If there is an error occurs, the response will be None and the get_last_error() function will return a list of errors.

 *Example code:*
 ```